Skaanning/Veff/readme.md

                     .UseSqlServer(@"Server=localho.....")
                     // add your feature flag containers here .AddFeatureFlagContainers(new FooBarFeatures())
-                    // background job runs every 30 sec, updates the singleton feature containers with values from db.
+                    // background job runs every 30 sec, updates the feature containers with values from the db.
                     .UpdateInBackground(TimeSpan.FromSeconds(30));
             });